mosamdabhi/3dlfm/README.md

 Welcome to the official repository for the **3D Lifting Foundation Model (3D-LFM)**, a model designed to lift 2D landmarks into high-fidelity 3D structures across diverse object categories. 🚀

+**Current Status:** This repository currently supports **demo visualization of the model's performance**.
+The comprehensive codebase, including actual training and evaluation functionalities, will be **released soon**.

 ## Features 🌟

 - **Versatile 3D Reconstruction**: Capable of lifting single-view 2D landmarks into 3D structures for a wide range of objects.